• CCA Student Sign In

 Part of that flexibility is ensuring that your portfolio has a great depth and breadth of types of projects and industries.
 (I won’t get into it here, but here’s a post where I talk about how the advice to “choose a niche” right away is actually a pretty dangerous trap.)

-Work on building up that depth of breadth with both spec ads, and then paid work (when you’re able to).
+Work on building up that depth and breadth with both spec ads, and then paid work (when you’re able to).

 The second big part of that flexibility—and, what I would say is the biggest key to speedy success—is being flexible in the kind of work you’re willing to take.
 And I don’t just mean types of projects; I mean how you do them.

-And this also holds true for whatever your copywriting career goal is, whether it’s 100% freelance, 100% contracting, 100% on-staff, or some combination of those.
+And this also holds true for whatever your copywriting career goal is, whether it’s 100% freelance, 100% contract, 100% on staff, or some combination of those.
 The more flexible you are when it comes to willingness to take work, the faster you’ll hit your goals.

 Once you have tons of opportunities, then you can start narrowing down which ones you accept—or, even better, negotiating for those opportunities to look exactly the way you want them to.